-The AIA Minnesota Gold Medal Award is open to a single individual or two individuals (living or deceased, not necessarily American or licensed architects), who have created a body of distinguished architectural work.
+The AIA Minnesota Gold Medal Award is open to a single individual or two individuals (living or deceased, not necessarily American or licensed architects), who have made lasting contributions to the field of architecture.

 Nominations made by an AIA Minnesota member will be accepted for review by the Gold Medal Award Selection Committee.
 Nominators may not be a principal and/or employee of the candidate or the candidate’s firm.